Best Laptops Under $500: Powerful Performance on a Budget

 Though there are issues like fan noises and a bit slower performance, this laptop still has some positives about it.
 It is stylishly designed and lightweight, which makes it easier to carry around wherever you want to go.

 The HP notebook computers may not break any records on beauty or power, but they do solve a problem for those on a budget who want a Windows laptop.
-The HP 14 is flawed but it’s highly affordable below $500, thus making it one of the best options, especially for individuals who can’t afford expensive models, even though they need functionality above all else.
+The HP 14 is flawed, but it’s highly affordable below $500, thus making it one of the best options, especially for individuals who can’t afford expensive models, even though they need functionality above all else.

-HP 17 Laptop
+HP 17 Laptop: Best 17-Inch Laptop Under 500

 HP 17 Laptop 11th Gen Intel Core i3-1125G4 Processor, 32GB RAM, 1TB SSD